Getting started with British Newspapers

 Early British newspapers captured the pulse of the time and reflected the beliefs of the people.
 Learn about your ancestor’s hobbies, work accomplishments, community involvement, bizarre community tales and how major historical events affected local communities.

 The British Library has one of the world’s most comprehensive newspaper collections – more than three centuries of local, regional and national newspapers from every corner of the United Kingdom.
-During a 10 year project, findmypast.com’s parent company brightsolid partnered with the British Library to scan and upload up to 6 million pages dating from 1700 to 1950.
-This evolving collection of British Newspapers will be available on findmypast.com with about 8,000 new pages to search online every day.
+During a 10 year project, Findmypast partnered with the British Library to scan and upload starting with 6 million pages dating from 1700 to 1953.
+This evolving collection of British Newspapers will be available on findmypast with about 8,000 new pages to search online every day.

 To gain access to these newspapers, family historians had to travel to London and trudge through the British Library’s newspaper archives page by page.
 Now you can search your family tree at home with ease.

 Ancestors are fully searchable by name, keywords, dates, title and tags.
 This accurate search is possible using optical character recognition, software that searches through thousands of pages, clippings and letters to find the exact word or ancestor that you are looking for.

 British Newspaper facts:

 - The removal of England's "pre-publication" censorship laws in 1695 allowed for the UK newspaper boom- about 31 papers emerged by the 1730s.